-Generally, there are scholarships for B.Sc. and M.Sc. students, doctoral/PhD candidates and students working on their thesis (B.Sc., M.Sc.).
+Generally, there are scholarships for B.Sc. and M.Sc. students, doctoral/PhD candidates, and students working on their thesis (B.Sc., M.Sc.).
 However, not all foundations support all kinds of students and the monthly scholarship amounts may vary between € 100 and € 1,000 (on average: € 300 - 600).
-There are some foundations only offering support programmes without financial support.
+Furthermore, some foundations only offer support programmes without financial support.

 Some foundations are organised in foundation groups.
 The scholarships are then awarded by the individual foundation or by the group.
 Sometimes an application is only possible through the university, i.e. by a professor or an employee of the department.
 You cannot apply by yourself in these cases.
 To get a scholarship when writing your thesis, there might have to be a cooperation between a company and the respective department of the university.

-Most foundations demand excellent or above-average scores (better than the German grade 2).
-Honorary/social commitment of the applicant is also very important.
-Sometimes it is to verify that the student would not be able to continue/finish their studies without financial support.
+Most foundations demand excellent or above-average scores (better than the German grade 2,0).
+Voluntary/social commitment of the applicant is also very important.
+Moreover, sometimes it is necessary to verify that the student would not be able to continue or finish their studies without financial support.

 - Letter of motivation